apache/datasketches-website/docs/Community/Research.md

 Beyond its utility in deployed systems, the process of developing of developing the Data Sketches library has led to interesting research.
 This has involved important contributions to both the theory of streaming algorithms as well as addressing issues that are crucial in real-world stream engines but are often ignored in the academic literature.
 These issues include mergeability, and dealing with *weighted* stream updates (i.e., data streams where each piece of data comes with an associated importance measure).

-In particular, work on the Data Sketches library has led to novel algorithms achieving state of the art practical performance for identifying frequent items in data streams [ABL+17], and mergeable summaries for unique count queries [DLRT16].
+In particular, work on the Data Sketches library has led to novel algorithms achieving state of the art practical performance for identifying frequent items in data streams [ABL+17], and mergeable summaries for unique count queries [DLRT16] including intersections and differences as an extension of [BJKST02].
 On the theoretical side, work on the library has led to the resolution of the space complexity of streaming approximation algorithms for quantile queries, which was a longstanding open question [KLL16], as well as for the problem of identifying frequent *itemsets* [LMTU16].

 The cutting edge of scientific inquiry is to build more powerful algorithms and, at the same time, to devise new theorems and proofs that certify that these algorithms work well enough to draw robust conclusions.
 This library is dedicated to that quest.
 By working in the open source community we are confident that there are major opportunities to incorporate algorithms for new and richer types of queries into the library, as well as to improve the efficiency of the algorithms that are already implemented.